Soup for One (film)

 Soup for One is a 1982 American sex comedy film directed and written by Jonathan Kaufer and produced by Marvin Worth.
 While the film was a box-office failure (mostly due to mixed reviews over its gratuitous sex scenes, including one involving S&M), it is best remembered for its soundtrack, which was produced by Nile Rodgers and Bernard Edwards of the group Chic, who performed the title track.

 Plot

-Allan, a cable television producer in New York City, is determined to find the perfect woman, and he even goes so far as having a description of what she would look like done on an artist sketch.
-Before he can encounter the girl of his dreams. he finds himself encountering a series of disastrous dating roadblocks.
+Allan, a Jewish cable television producer in New York City, is determined to find the perfect woman, and he even goes so far as having a description of what she would look like done on an artist sketch.
+Before he can encounter the girl of his dreams, he finds himself encountering a series of disastrous dating roadblocks.
 He finally meets Maria, who seems to be his perfect woman, and tries to make the relationship work.